GabeScott/standard-works-vault/General Conference/1996 April - Spiritual Shepherds.md

 Parents, bishops, grandparents, Scoutmasters, advisers, and genuine friends often can provide spiritual shepherding.
 Note that I refer to genuine friends in the category of spiritual shepherds.
 Notice also that I did not include peers in that group.
 I readily acknowledge that peers in some cases can be and are an influence for good.

 A genuine friend who has another’s best interest at heart may often be the one who encourages or provides the strength in a weak moment to prevent that person from making a serious mistake.
-In so doing, he or she helps prevent the sorrow and sadness, the embarrassment, and loss of self-respect that nearly always accompany sin.
+In so doing, he or she helps prevent the sorrow and sadness, the embarrassment and loss of self-respect that nearly always accompany sin.
 But unfortunately, so many times there are situations where peer influence has a definite negative effect.

 We read and hear of so many surveys and interviews where youth disclose that it was the influence and pressure of peers that led them to immoral and foolish behavior.
 Satan knows this.
 He is an expert at deceit.
 I suppose he should be; he’s had plenty of practice.
 He is aware of the tremendous influence a group of peers can have on an individual.